 We acknowledge that we live and work on the traditional territory of the Attawandaron (Neutral), Anishnaabeg, and Haudenosaunee peoples.
 We are situated on the Haldimand Tract, the land promised to Six Nations, which includes six miles on each side of the Grand River.
+Our Guelph office is part of the Between the Lakes Purchase/Treaty.
 We are committed to forming alliances and solidarity with Indigenous peoples in our collective commitment to make the promise and the challenge of Truth and Reconciliation real in our communities.

 We are making it a practice to publicly acknowledge the history of the land we are situated on in order to re-visibilize Indigenous peoples, whose existence and struggles have been largely absent from the Canadian consciousness for hundreds of years.